pretix/pretix-docs/docs/topics/vouchers.md

 Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.
 Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
 Set "Price effect" to "Reduce product price by (%)" and set "Voucher value" to "10" for a 10% discount upon use of the voucher.
-You can use the "Maximum discount budget" to limit the usage of the voucher to a certain amount of money.
+You can use the "Maximum discount budget" to limit the usage of the voucher.
 Another option of limiting potential losses in case of unexpectedly high usage of the voucher is setting a lower number of "Maximum usages".
 Uncheck the box next to "Show hidden products that match this voucher" and click :btn:Save:.